dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Nov-2022/ide-features-ide-deprecation.md

 The new features are:

 - **Formatting** &mdash; Format your files with a click of a button, powered by sqlfmt.
-- **Git diff view** &mdash; Ability to see what you've changed in a file before you make a pull request.
+- **Git diff view** &mdash; Highlights the changes in a file before opening a pull request.
 - **dbt autocomplete** &mdash; There are four new types of autocomplete features to help you develop faster:
     - Use `ref` to autocomplete your model names
     - Use `source` to autocomplete your source name + table name